The Music Assistant founder Meenal Odedra has offered advice on how to stay sober during the lockdown.

 "I started my company The Music Assistant last year and was hoping to expand in Q2.
 But I’ve had to halt plans, as I’m just not sure how steady the workflow will be.

 "On a personal note, I’m so glad to be dealing with this sober.
-I took six months out in 2019 and that’s when I stopped drinking.
 When I came back to the industry and set up The Music Assistant, I sought advice from those that I admire, and Gennaro Castaldo at the BPI put me in touch with Music Support.
-Through Joanne Croxford at Music Support, I’ve been able to meet others who work in the music industry that don’t drink, and it’s been great to ‘find my tribe’.
+Through Joanne Croxford at Music Support, I’ve been able to meet others who work in the music industry that don’t drink.

 "It has been interesting to see the level of drink-related social media posts spike at the moment.
 I totally get that people have different ways of coping with things, and I think I would have coped very differently a few years ago.